 The Monroe Wastewater Utility is an enterprise fund of the City of Monroe.
 The Utility provides wastewater collection and treatment services to approximately 4,400 properties within the City.
-Financial accounting for the Utility is managed by the Utilities Finance and Budget Director.
+Financial accounting for the Utility is managed by the Utilities Finance and Budget Manager.

 The Wastewater Utility operates under the environmental regulations of the Wisconsin Department of Natural Resources, and service rules of the Monroe Common Council.
 Utility rates are established by the City of Monroe.

 The Utility operates and maintains the waste treatment plant, and conveyance system.
-The plant can processes up to 3.7 million gallons of waste water each day, treat 15,000 pounds of Bio-chemical Oxygen Demand, and 7,600 pounds of Total Suspended Solids.
+The plant can process up to 3.7 million gallons of waste water each day, treat 15,000 pounds of Bio-chemical Oxygen Demand, and 7,600 pounds of Total Suspended Solids.
 As it returns water to Honey Creek, it is consistently cleaner than the creek water itself.

 Over the years, the City of Monroe has made several improvements to its Wastewater Treatment Facility.
 During 1984, the City of Monroe upgraded to an Advanced Secondary Treatment Facility.
 In 1991, a 1,500,000 gallon equalization facility was added.
 During 1999, a Chemical Phosphorus Removal System was added.
 Between 2013 and 2015, the Wastewater Treatment Facility underwent a massive upgrade.
-The upgrade was needed to rehabilitate the plant processes, as the capacity and ability to treat the loadings, have surpassed its’ design.
+The upgrade was needed to rehabilitate the plant processes, as the capacity and ability to treat the loadings surpassed the plant's design.

 The collection system is made up of 5 lift stations, and approximately 70 miles, or 370,000 feet of pipe.
 The majority of the collection system piping is 6” pipe.
 The aging infrastructure is the largest concern for reinvestment.
 Any improvements made in to the collection system will ultimately ease the demand on the pumps, processes, and the plant.